Kimberly Campbell Buck

-Kimberly Campbell Buck is an American politician who served as a Democratic member of the Mississippi House of Representatives, representing the 72nd district from 2008 to 2016.
+Kimberly Campbell Buck (born Kimberly L. Campbell on January 13, 1972) is an American politician who served as a Democratic member of the Mississippi House of Representatives, representing the 72nd district from 2008 to 2016.
 Before serving in the legislature, Campbell Buck worked as a policy analyst for Jackson and clerked for the Mississippi Supreme Court.
 She resigned in May 2016 to serve as state director of AARP.